-Here are three versions of the flowers.jpg image
+Here are versions of the flowers.jpg image with different compression levels...

 Here is the image as it originally came out of my camera.
-I believe the camera uses about q70 internally.
+I believe the camera uses about q70 compression internally.
 This image takes up 48 KB.
-The "raw" form of the image takes up about 490 KB, so q70 is saving us about 10x space.
-Basically, this shows JPEG works quite well for a 10x space savings.
+The "raw" form of the image takes up 493 KB, so q70 is saving us about 10x space.
+Basically, this shows JPEG works quite well: giving up tiny amounts of detail for a 10x space savings.

-Here is the image saved at q50, taking up 29 KB.
+Here is the image compressed at q50, taking up 29 KB, 60% of the size of the q70.
 I cannot see obvious differences between this version and the one above, although there must be some tiny differences.

-Here is the same image, saved at q10, taking up 14KB (about 4x fewer bytes than the q70 version).
+Here is the same image compressed very aggressively at q10, taking up 14KB, or about 29% of the size of the q70 version.
 Generally you don't want to compress this much.
 If you zoom way in, you can see the results of the compression in this version: